pixelated/website/_posts/2016-02-12-Pixelstate.md

 #### Multi-User without Docker

 In the past, Pixelated was running strictly in single-user mode.
+LEAP libraries where not built in a way that would allow multiple users in one process, which made totally sense as at that point in time there had been only their Bitmask client.
 As a consequence of this, we had to manage different instances, which was done via Docker.
-While being a good idea in the beginning, this quickly became a drag, since Python is not used as a binary, but interpreted at runtime, causing the lightweight Docker instances to blow up to 50MB in idle state, even worse under load.
+Despite being a good idea in the beginning, this quickly became a drag, since Python is not used as a binary, but interpreted at runtime, causing the lightweight Docker instances to blow up to 50MB in idle state, even worse under load.

+We helped to change that and by now libraries are updated and fit our multi-user requirements.
 Keeping an eye on simplicity, scalabity, and memory consumption, you are now able to [run the User Agent in multi-user mode](https://github.com/pixelated/pixelated-user-agent/blob/master/README.md#multi-user-mode), all nicely and without Docker.

 #### Simplified setup

 Simplifying the setup had multiple goals: Contributor onboarding, easy deployment, and support for multiple OS.

-During [the most recent hacknight](https://cryptohack.net/post/10th-feb-hacknight-welcome.html) in down under, we came across a bunch of difficulties with Windows, which we're solving right now.
+During [the most recent hacknight](https://cryptohack.net/post/10th-feb-hacknight-welcome.html) in Down Under, we came across a bunch of difficulties with Windows, which we're solving right now.

 #### Homepage redesign